XTB UK Review

 Your capital is at risk.

-XTB made a splash in the U.K. with its July 2023 launch of commission-free share trading — having previously offered only CFD trading — and has set itself up as a strong competitor to the likes of Trading 212 and Freetrade.
-Its low fees and solid educational content will make XTB particularly attractive to newer investors.
-On the downside, it does not currently offer an ISA or SIPP, so you’re limited to trading through a general dealing account.
+Poland-based XTB made a splash in the U.K. with its July 2023 launch of commission-free share trading — having previously offered only CFD trading — and has set itself up as a strong competitor to other beginner-friendly brokers.
+XTB aims to be an all-in-one investment app, and its low fees and solid educational content make it particularly attractive to newer investors.
+Another bonus is that XTB now offers an ISA, so you can invest without worrying about paying tax on potential returns.

 -